HREF

 To describe links between views, we use href.
 Here are some of its traits:

-• A section item with an href attribute will display a disclosure indicator > by default, to indicate that there's a next view (Only for vertically scrolling sections)
+hrefattribute will display a disclosure indicator>by default, to indicate that there's a next view (Only for vertically scrolling sections)- To change the indicator color, you need to set the

-• To change the indicator color, you need to set the color style attribute of the item.
+- To change the indicator color, you need to set the

 HREF ATTRIBUTES